Host–guest chemistry: Polymeric hosts

-Zeolites have open framework structures with cavities in which guest species can reside.
-Aluminosilicates being their composition, zeolites are rigid.
-Many structures are known, some of which are considerably useful as catalysts and for separations.
+Zeolites have open framework structures with cavities where guest species can reside.
+Zeolites are rigid due to their aluminosilicate composition.
+Many structures are known, some of which are used as catalysts and for separations.

-Silica clathrasil are compounds structurally similar to clathrate hydrates with a SiO_{2} framework and can be found in a range of marine sediment.
+Silica clathrasil are compounds that are structurally similar to clathrate hydrates with a SiO2 framework and can be found in a range of marine sediments.

-Clathrate compounds with formula A_{8}B_{16}X_{30}, where A is an alkaline earth metal, B is a group III element, and X is an element from group IV have been explored for thermoelectric devices.
+Clathrate compounds—of the formula A8B16X30, where A is an alkaline earth metal, B is a group III element, and X is a group IV element—have been explored for thermoelectric devices.
 Thermoelectric materials follow a design strategy called the phonon glass electron crystal concept.
 Low thermal conductivity and high electrical conductivity is desired to produce the Seebeck Effect.
-When the guest and host framework are appropriately tuned, clathrates can exhibit low thermal conductivity, i.e., phonon glass behavior, while electrical conductivity through the host framework is undisturbed allowing clathrates to exhibit electron crystal.
+When the guest and host framework are appropriately tuned, clathrates can exhibit low thermal conductivity (i.e., phonon glass behavior) while electrical conductivity through the host framework is undisturbed, allowing clathrates to exhibit electron crystal.

-Hofmann clathrates are coordination polymers with the formula Ni(CN)_{4}·Ni(NH_{3})_{2}(arene).
-These materials crystallize with small aromatic guests (benzene, certain xylenes), and this selectivity has been exploited commercially for the separation of these hydrocarbons.
+Hofmann clathrates are coordination polymers, with the formula Ni(CN)4*Ni(NH3)2(arene).
+These materials crystallize with small aromatic guests (benzene, certain xylenes), and this selectivity has been commercially exploited for the separation of these hydrocarbons.
 Metal organic frameworks (MOFs) form clathrates.

-Urea, a small molecule with the formula O=C(NH2)2, has the peculiar property of crystallizing in open but rigid networks.
-The cost of efficient molecular packing is compensated by hydroge-bonding.
-Ribbons of hydrogen-bonded urea molecules form tunnel-like host into which many organic guests bind.
+Urea, a small molecule with the formula O=C(NH2)2, has the property of crystallizing in open but rigid networks.
+The cost of efficient molecular packing is compensated by hydrogen-bonding.
+Ribbons of hydrogen-bonded urea molecules form a tunnel-like host into which many organic guests bind.
 Urea-clathrates have been well investigated for separations.
-Beyond urea, several other organic molecules form clathrates: thiourea, hydroquinone, and Dianin's compound.
+Several other organic molecules form clathrates: thiourea, hydroquinone, and Dianin's compound.